 While it is just above 10 mg/l in Hobart, Brisbane and Adelaide have some of the toughest water, with levels reaching around 100 mg/L.Canberra, Sydney, and Darwin are located somewhere in the middle.
 Victoria and Tasmania get the soft water & Western Australia and South Australia have hard water.

 Without a question, drinking filtered tap water exposes you to chemicals and contaminants.
 One may decide to purchase a water filtration system in order to remove any residual pollutants from their tap water.
 Consider the frequently utilized gravity water filtration.
 Using a filter makes guarantees your safety.
-Heavy metals, contaminants like chlorine, and potentially harmful parasites can all be removed by filtration.
+Heavy metal contaminants like chlorine, and potentially harmful.